 As I straightened my collared shirt I smiled about the fact I was wearing denim shorts to a client meeting.
 I was in Thailand and Andrea was in Norway.
 We were about to skype chat about her Kitchener Wedding Photography.
 While traveling these meetings were the only time I dug through my backpack for that shirt.
-And though it was a challenge running a business overseas was something I was glad to undertake.
+And though it was a challenge running a business overseas, it was something I was glad to undertake.

 And then there was the party.

 Harald and Andy know how to throw a party, and the Deer Ridge Golf Club in Kitchener was a perfect place to have it.
 The dance floor was full from the beginning of the night until the end.